 America’s opioid drug epidemic still shows no signs of stopping and it probably won’t as long as addicts can still easily go to the doctor and get pills to feed their addiction.
 That’s why there is such a drive to put an end to prescription drug crimes such as “doctor shopping.”
-If you have been accused of either of these crimes, it is critical you speak with an Vista prescription fraud attorney as soon as possible.
+If you have been accused of either of these crimes, it is critical you speak with a San Diego prescription fraud attorney as soon as possible.

 Prescription Drug Crimes by Addicts